-Another observation says "The comet which had previously appeared in the east in the path of Anu in the area of Pleiades and Taurus, to the west t... j and passed along the path of Ea."
+Another observation says 'The comet which had previously appeared in the east in the path of Anu in the area of Pleiades and Taurus, to the west...and passed along the path of Ea'.
 The significant word in this passage is 'previously'.
-In Fig 3 we established that Halley's Comet was visible in October.
-The word 'previously' means 'in a month previous to the one in which the present record is being written' and tells us that Halley's Comet had been seen by the Babylonian astronomers at least as early as September.
-Fig 4 illustrates this.
+In Fig. 3 we established that Halley's comet was visible in October.
+The word 'previously' means 'in a month previous to the one in which the present record is being written' and tells us that Halley's comet had been seen by the Babylonian astronomers at least as early as September.
+Fig. 4 illustrates this.

 To understand this map you should imagine that you are in Jerusalem, facing roughly south, and looking up towards the point in the sky which is about halfway between horizon and zenith.
 Now imagine that the half of the sky behind your head is cut away and the half which is left and which you can see is painted on the inside of a hemispherical bowl.
-This map is a flat representation of that bowl, distorted at the edges because we are projecting a three dimensional object onto a flat piece of paper.
+This map is a flat representation of that bowl, distorted at the edges because we are projecting a three-dimensional object on to a flat piece of paper.
 The heavy line curving round the bottom marks the horizon.
 East is to the left and west to the right.

-The map shows the path of Halley's Comet as a dotted line.
-Pictures of a comet are drawn on the line in the correct positions for the stated dates, assuming that perihelion was on the 12th of November.
-This confirms the observation that the comet was seen "previously..... in the east in the path of Anu in the area of Pleiades and Taurus" (ie in September) and passed westwards "along the path of Ea."
-(Anu, Enlil and Ea were Babylonian deities synonymous with the equatorial, northern and southern skies respectively).
+The map shows the path of Halley's comet as a dotted line.
+Pictures of a comet are drawn on the line in the correct positions for the stated dates, assuming that perihelion was on 12 November.
+This confirms the observation that the comet was seen 'previously...in the east in the path of Anu in the area of Pleiades and Taurus' (i.e. in September) and passed westwards 'along the path of Ea'.
+(Anu, Enlil and Ea were Babylonian deities synonymous with the equatorial, northern and southern skies respectively.)
 It also shows the importance of the perihelion date.
-The comet travelled right across the sky between 20th September and 5th October, a period of only about seventeen days.
-Note that the comet moved very fast round about 28th September because it was very near to the Earth at that time.
+The comet travelled right across the sky between 20 September and 5 October, a period of only about 17 days.
+Note that the comet moved very fast round about 28 September because it was very near to the earth at that time.
 Because of this rapidity, an error in perihelion date of only a single day would be very significant.
-(We will explain this further in the next paragraph, when we look at Figs 5 to 9)12.
-The comet could have been spectacular because of its nearness but unfortunately there was also a bright Moon in the sky and this would have dazzled the eye and reduced the effect.
-Dated positions of the Moon between first quarter and full are also shown on the map.
-The light of the Moon and the uncertainty of the perihelion date make it difficult to be sure exactly when Halley's Comet was seen at its best.
+(We will explain this further in the next paragraph, when we look at Figs. 5-9.)
+The comet could have been spectacular because of its nearness but unfortunately there was also a bright moon in the sky and this would have dazzled the eye and reduced the effect.
+Dated positions of the moon between first quarter and full are also shown on the map.
+The light of the moon and the uncertainty of the perihelion date make it difficult to be sure exactly when Halley's comet was seen at its best.